lmcanavals/dotfiles/.root/old/swayreadme.md

 pacstrap -K /mnt base linux linux-firmware
 ```

-chrooting into the new system:
+Chrooting into the new system:

 ```sh
 arch-chroot /mnt
 ```

-Installing base devel and the microcodes depending on processor:
+Installing base devel and the microdoces depeding on processor:

 ```sh
 pacman -S base-devel {amd or intel}-ucode